arpit-mathur/Bomberman-Gameproject/README.md

 1. We have our enemies, which are bit smart, so they will move towards the player when the player is within a certain radius.
 We execute that out in the tick() of the Enemy Class.
 2. Enemies are evil, ours even worse, they can also now place bombs
-3. We have extra PowerUp for running faster
+3. We have extra PowerUp for running faster, and for additional time, plus scattered them randomly each time.
 4. We have Multiplayer mode, which helps two people to play against each other.
 We carry most of this out with loadMultiplayer()
 5. We also have a Dynamic timer, where the timer increases, if you kill the enemy.
 6. Our MultiLevelMadness is an interesting game mode, where players directly pass to new map after beating one, and top of that have cool new visual aesthetic plus increased difficulty and more the number of enemies to defeat.